 The MassDEP-Division of Watershed Management, Watershed Planning Program (WPP) monitors surface waters throughout the Commonwealth in order to report on the quality of the water with respect to designated uses (e.g., swimming, boating, fish consumption, shellfish harvesting, aquatic life use) and to prioritize impaired waters for corrective actions, as required by Sections 305(b) and 303(d) of the Clean Water Act, respectively.
 Water quality monitoring data also inform a wide range of decision-making, including but not limited to identifying outstanding resource waters for special protection, development of water quality criteria, calibration and verification of predictive models for Total Maximum Daily Load (TMDL) analyses and evaluating the effectiveness of pollution control and watershed restoration measures.

 Water quality monitoring data generated by the Watershed Planning Program are available back to 1994.
 Data collected since 2005 are provided below as downloaded files.
 For data prior to 2005 and for any other data requests, contact Tom Dallaire at Thomas.Dallaire@mass.gov, or Richard Chase at Richard.F.Chase@mass.gov.
 As newer data are processed and validated, these files will be updated.
-An interactive, geospatial data viewer that displays data by monitoring station location is PENDING.
+An interactive, geospatial data viewer that displays water quality and related data is also available (see below).

 All data are collected under an EPA-approved Quality Assurance Program Plan.